 Mick designs, builds, and is an evangelist for distributed systems - from data-driven backends using Cassandra, Hadoop, Spark, to enterprise Microservices platforms.

-Prior to TLP he spent seven years at FINN.no building a microservices platform, along with introducing data-driven solutions and architecture based on Cassandra, going back to Cassandra 0.7.
-Mick has become an advocate for change towards microservices built upon modern data-driven practices that introduce eventually consistent highly available solutions using Apache technologies like Cassandra, Hadoop, Spark, and Kafka.
+Prior to TLP he spent seven years at FINN.no building a microservices platform and introducing data-driven solutions and architecture based on Cassandra, going back to Cassandra 0.7.
+Mick is a strong advocate for change towards microservices built upon modern data-driven practices that introduce eventually consistent, highly available solutions using Apache technologies like Cassandra, Hadoop, Spark, and Kafka.

 Mick has always had a keen involvement in open source code, contributing to many codebases along the way.
 He is an Apache Member, an Apache Cassandra committer, the PMC Chair for Apache Tiles, as well as being a DataStax MVP for Apache Cassandra since 2014.

 Alain has been working with Apache Cassandra since version 0.8.
 He was the first Engineer at teads.tv which had grown to 400+ employees by the time he left.